Dansyuqri/MacroHardv2/README.md

 A short snippet describing the license (MIT, Apache, etc)

-name of the projects and all sub-modules and libraries (sometimes they are named different and very confusing to new users) descriptions of all the project, and all sub-modules and libraries 5-line code snippet on how its used (if it's a library) copyright and licensing information (or "Read LICENSE")
+descriptions of all the project, and all sub-modules and libraries 5-line code snippet on how its used (if it's a library) copyright and licensing information (or "Read LICENSE")